mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

     [AnimatedChart2]: ../../assets/tutorials/chart/animated_bar_chart_2.png

-Great, by incorporating the directive `Please improve layout`, we've successfully refined our animation and are now able to better interpret our result.
+By incorporating the directive `Please improve layout`, we've successfully refined our animation and are now able to better interpret our result.

-Now, upon closer inspection, two challenges emerge.
-Firstly, the legend overlaps the x-axis.
-Secondly, the y-axis range is insufficient to capture the full spectrum of Asia's population development.
-Let's run the code below and see how we can improve and finalize our chart.
+Upon closer inspection, two challenges emerge: the legend overlaps the x-axis and the y-axis range is insufficient to capture the full spectrum of Asia's population development.
+Let's run the code below to improve and finalize the chart.

 !!! example "Vizro-AI animated chart"

     === "Code for the cell"
         ```py
         from vizro_ai import VizroAI